zennolux/v2m3u8/README.md

 <center>A command-line tool for transcoding pretty much any other kind of video to m3u8.</center>

 ### Features
-* Progress bar support absolutely.
-* Transcoding with giving input-path, not just a single file.
+* Transcoding with giving input-path
+* Feel free to customize output-path
+* With progress bar support absolutely

 ### Requirements
 * You are supposed to have [ffmpeg](https://www.ffmpeg.org/download.html) installed